In this tutorial we are going to setup a GitLab CI/CD job that can run your PHPUnit

 This seems like a lot of options but they’re pretty easy to understand:

-• --registration-token is the token you copied from the runners page in step 2.
+is the token you copied from the runners page in step 2.--executor

-• --executor is the executor type, we are using shell executer here which is a simple executor that you use to execute builds locally on the machine where GitLab Runner is installed.
+executer here which is a simple executor that you use to execute builds locally on the machine where GitLab Runner is installed.--description

-• --description is the runner’s description, which will show up in GitLab.
+is the runner’s description, which will show up in GitLab.--tag-list

 Create Deployment User